 Mirai however knew what that acronym meant.
 "Because this 'REMF' just happens to be named Wakkein."

 The Ark Royal's CAG suddenly became a lot more serious.
-"As in Admiral Wakkein Grissom, commander of the Second Star Fleet?" he spoke, clearly taken back.
+"As in Admiral Wolfgang Wakkein, commander of the Second Fleet?" he spoke, clearly taken back.
 "What the hell's he doing here?"

 "I don't know, except that he wants to see the captain and he's brought a large detachment of the Second with him."
 Mirai said, worry creeping into her voice.
 "I have my theories for the latter, but for the moment I'm more concerned about the former." her eyes suddenly bespoke of certain warning.
 "I'm sure I don't have to explain why."